 Vivien Thomas PhD Scholars

-The Vivien Thomas Scholars Initiative (VTSI) is an endowed fellowship program at Johns Hopkins for STEM PhD students.
-It provides full tuition, stipend, benefits, targeted mentoring, and professional development.
-Students who have attended a historically black college and university or other minority serving institution for undergraduate study are eligible.
+The Vivien Thomas Scholars Initiative (VTSI) is an endowed fellowship program at Johns Hopkins for PhD students in STEM fields.
+It provides full tuition, stipend, and benefits while also providing targeted mentoring, networking, community, and professional development opportunities.
+Students who have attended a historically black college and university (HBCU) or other minority serving institution (MSI) for undergraduate study are eligible to apply.

 There is no additional application.
-To be considered for the VTSI, all components of the PhD application, including supplemental components, special VSTI questions, and letters of recommendation must be completed by December 1, 2023, even if the program deadline is later.
+To be considered for the VTSI, all components of the PhD program application, including the VTSI supplemental components must be completed by December 1, 2024.
+All supplementary application material including letters of recommendation must be received by December 1 as well.